 Smith, whose book of poetry Life on Mars won the Pulitzer Prize for poetry in 2011, was in part inspired by her father’s work as an engineer for the Hubble Space Telescope and includes science fiction and cosmic themes.

 At each location, Smith will be paired with a local moderator for a special INconversation and take questions from the audience.
 In Indianapolis, Smith will be joined by Indiana Poet Laureate Adrian Matejka on Nov.
 29. Matejka, who grew up in Indianapolis and now teaches at Indiana University, has also written about space themes in his critically acclaimed book of poetry Map to the Stars.
-Smith will visit Hanover on Nov.
-27 and Greencastle and Shelbyville on Nov.
-28; moderators for those locations will be announced soon.
+You can view photos from her stop in Indianapolis here.